 3.6.
 Dispute Resolution.

 3.6.1.
-Transmission Provider, signatories to the Planning Agreement, and Eligible Customers and stakeholders that participate in the sub-regional planning process shall utilize the dispute resolution process set forth in this Section 3.6 to resolve disputes related: to the integration of Transmission Provider’s Transmission System Plan with the sub-regional expansion plan and associated cost allocation; to enforce compliance with the NTTG sub-regional study process; and to challenge a decision within a milestone document.
+Transmission Provider, signatories to the Planning Agreement, and Eligible Customers and stakeholders that participate in the regional planning process shall utilize the dispute resolution process set forth in this Section 3.6 to resolve disputes related: to the integration of Transmission Provider’s Transmission System Plan with the Regional Transmission Plan and associated cost allocation; to enforce compliance with the NTTG regional study process; and to challenge a decision within a milestone document.

 3.6.2.
 Disputes shall be resolved according to the following process: